Ellen Crocker: Life and activism

 Crocker took part in the play An Allegory by Vera Wentworth once whilst in Holloway, and played the part, Fear.
 She wrote in 1912, to her friend and fellow activist, Helen Watts, that she was imprisoned with Louisa Garrett Anderson, Emmeline Pankhurst and Ethel Smyth.
+She retired from suffrage activism after her cousin Emmeline Pethick-Lawrence and her husband were ousted from the WSPU.